 When Armstrong passed, Charles Bolden, NASA Administrator, a former space shuttle commander, and another famous person I had the opportunity of meeting, said it well: “As long as there are history books, Neil Armstrong will be included in them, remembered for taking humankind’s first small step on a world beyond our own”.

 Neil Armstrong took that step, and more than that was a person of courage, character, and integrity.
 I’m speculating, but my sense is that Armstrong’s rejection of the fame, fortune and prominence that were easily within his grasp was primarily his innate personality but also due to understanding that his accomplishments as an astronaut were achievable only through the dedicated efforts of thousands who received little or no recognition.
 In my experience, it was never about him.
-We could use more selflessness like that these days.
+We could use more of that these days.